-Anonymous asked: What has been your experience with gendered criticism as it comes to being a woman "in sports"?
+Anonymous said: What has been your experience with gendered criticism as it comes to being a woman "in sports"?
 Do you get creeps on twitter, and what do you think is the proper response to them?
 I sometimes see women sports writers I greatly admire call it out when it seems to me rewarding them by paying the slightest attention to it.
 (Then I feel like a bad feminist).
 I wonder if you have any opinion on the whole "retweet the haters to shame them" thing.
 (I admit that I wish that whole trend would go away).

 To be honest, I don’t get it that often, or at least, not in the amount I see people RT haters or people being jerks to them.
 Not in comments and not on Twitter.